 So many people think that if they live a life for God they have to give up having a fun life and that they’re going to be boring for the rest of their lives, or that God is a crutch for “weak” people, or they’ve seen too many “hypocrites” in the church to ever want to pursue God.

-Listen to me, when you go after God you do have to give some things up.
+Listen to me, when you go to God you do have to give some things up.
 Things like a bad marriage, a purposeless life, addiction, bondage, the list goes on and on.
 The beautiful part is you don’t have to quit everything bad in your life then go after God.
 You just start pursuing Him, and eventually all those things that weighed you down, slowly fade out of your life.
-Living a life sold out for God is the most rewarding and fun life you could possible live.
+Living a life sold out for God is the most rewarding and fun life you could possibly live.
 It is the greatest decision you’ll ever make.

 If you’re reading this and you’re saying to yourself, “I don’t know if I have ever made Jesus the Lord of my life.
 I don’t know if I died today if I’d go to Heaven or Hell.
-Listen, Jesus Christ came and died on a cross so you could have eternal life and have life abundantly while your here on earth.
-He said, “I am the way, I am the truth, and I am the life and no one goes to the Father, but through me.”
+Listen, Jesus Christ came and died on a cross so you could have eternal life and have life abundantly while you are here on earth.
+He said, “I am the way, I am the truth, and I am the life and no one goes to the Father but through me.”
 All you have to do is believe with your heart and confess with your mouth that you believe Jesus Christ died on a cross and rose from the dead for you.

 If you want to do that, pray this out loud where you hear it: “Father, I thank you for sending your son, Jesus, to die on a cross for my sins.
 I believe He died on a cross and rose from the dead for me.
-Father, I ask you into my heart, and thank you for coming.
+Father, I ask you into my heart and thank you for coming.
 I thank you that my sins are washed away & I’m Heaven bound.
 In Jesus name, Amen.”